EffectOrientedProgramming/book/Chapters/04_Initialization.md

       "Bread: Eating"
 ```

+This uses `zio.Console.printLine`, which is an Effect.
-This uses `zio.Console.printLine`; as a reminder, calling `eat` just returns an Effect and doesn't display anything on the console until that Effect is run.
+Calling `eat` just returns an Effect and doesn't display anything on the console until that Effect is run.

 We start with the simplest approach of just buying `Bread` from the store: